 - If done properly, these exercises can be super fun.

-- They can set your kids up for a lifetime journey of training and caring about their health and fitness.
+- They can set your kids up for a lifetime journey of training and caring about their eating habits (such as the need to stop eating sugar), health and overall fitness.

 Talk with a Professional